 - 4.4 Under the NPPF, Neighbourhood Plans have the opportunity to designate Local Green Spaces which are of particular importance to them.
 This will afford protection from development other than in very special circumstances.
-Paragraph 102 of the NPPF says that the Local Green Space designation should only be used where the green space is: - in reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - local in character and is not an extensive tract of land. - 4.5 Two spaces are considered to fulfil all of the criteria of the NPPF: - The Millennium Green - The Town Park
+Paragraph 102 of the NPPF says that the Local Green Space designation should only be used where the green space is:

+- in reasonably close proximity to the community it serves;

+- demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and

+- local in character and is not an extensive tract of land.

+- 4.5 Twelve spaces are considered to fulfil all of the criteria of the NPPF:

+- Millennium Green Blyth Meadow

+- Millennium Green Two Acres

+- Millennium Green Birds Folly

+- Millennium Green Folly Meadow

+- Millennium Green Chestnut Meadow

+- Millennium Green Angel Meadow

+- Millennium Green Lester's Piece

+- Millennium Green The Scrub Triangle

+- Millennium Green Arthur's Wood

+- Millennium Green Community Orchard

+- Millennium Green Southwold to Halesworth Railway and Rail's End

+- The Town Park

+- 4.6 Policy ENV1 follows the matter-of-fact approach in the NPPF.
+If development proposals come forward on the local green spaces within the Plan period, they can be assessed on a case-by-case basis by East Suffolk Council.
+It will be able to make an informed judgement on the extent to which the proposal concerned demonstrates the 'very special circumstances' required by the policy.